gravitational/teleport/rfd/0109-opsgenie-plugin.md

 The appropriate on call responder can then click into the provided link and approve or deny the access request.

 For auto approval of certain access requests the access request will be auto approved if the requesting user is on-call in one of the services provided in request annotation.
+(Provided auto approval is enabled in the config)

 Once an access request has been approved or denied the plugin will add a note to the alert and close the relevant alert tied to that access request.